-Lori Thompson manages the technical aspects of Healthy City's community research, mapping, and outreach projects.
-She has extensive experience managing complex, multi-dimensional GIS mapping projects for a range of clients including Community-Based Organizations, Governmental Entities, and Philanthropic Institutions.
-Lori’s first exposure to GIS Mapping was at Tufts University where she received her bachelor's degree with double major in Environmental Studies and Japanese.
+As Manager of Online & Digital Initiatives at Advancement Project, Lori manages website design and development, training, and communications efforts for the Healthy City Program.
+Lori has extensive experience managing complex, multi-dimensional GIS mapping projects and online campaigns with a range of partners including Community-Based Organizations, Governmental Entities, and Philanthropic Institutions.
+Through these projects, she looks to increase the accessibility of data and information.
+Her graduate studies in Nonprofit Management focused on Shared Leadership and Organizational Development.
+Her first exposure to GIS Mapping was at Tufts University where she received her bachelor's degree with a double major in Environmental Studies and Japanese.
 Upon graduation, Lori worked in Kobe, Japan for two and a half years as a project manager at an English Conversation Academy.
-Before joining the Advancement Project, she worked at ERDT/Share!, a global non-profit educational foundation.
+Lori joined the Advancement Project in 2006, after working at ERDT/Share!, a global non-profit educational foundation.

 Angela Vazquez recently obtained her Master’s in Social Work from the University of Southern California where she was one of five students at the School of Social Work to be recognized with the Dean’s Award for Excellence and Innovation.
 Angela concentrated her graduate studies in Community Organization, Policy, and Administration and is deeply committed to working with and advocating on behalf of at-risk youth.
 As an MSW Intern, Angela provided case-management and internal advocacy at a residential treatment facility for teenage girls in foster care, and has also lead teams of young adults with mental illness at the Painted Brain to promote self-advocacy skills and organize opportunities to eradicate the stigma of mental illness in communities throughout Southern California.
 After a summer internship at the Southern California Leadership Network, Angela enhanced her commitment to social justice by facilitating coalitions between business, government, and nonprofit leaders.
 Angela is also a cum laude graduate from Claremont McKenna College with a Bachelor’s in dual studies of Psychology and Religious Studies where she built a passion for social science research and issue analysis.
 She is excited to be part of a team expanding educational opportunities for underserved children and youth through research and mobilizing coalitions.